Risk and Crisis

 GPSC has organized training courses on information security and cybersecurity awareness, including compliance standards of the company's Information and Communication Technology Policy Standard Practice such as computers and software usage, internet usage, sending and receiving e-mails, and computer virus protection to employees at all levels, as well as new employees through online channels such as e-Learning and orientation, to raise awareness of cyber threats and know the policies and regulations for the use of information technology systems that employees at all levels must strictly adhere to as part of their performance evaluation.
 Employees with violations will be subject to disciplinary measures by the company.

-In 2022, the company held
+In 2024, the company held

 2

-courses in IT Policy and Cybersecurity
+courses in IT Policy and Cybersecurity Awareness training

-Awareness training through e-Learning and
+through e-Learning

-Persons employee participation of over
+Employee and Related participation of over

 GPSC has established channels for reporting emails received by employees that are suspected to be spam or Phishing Mail through the Report Phishing function.
 In the past year, GPSC has been certified in Information Security Management System – ISO/IEC 27001:2013 for data center, supporting infrastructure and cloud management (IaaS).

-Updated as of February 2023
+Updated as of February 2025

 The content above is based on the sustainability reporting standards of the Global Reporting Initiative (GRI Standards) and externally validated and verified for data accuracy at the "Limited Assurance" level.